gitlabhq/gitlabhq/doc/ci/cloud_deployment/index.md

 part of your delivery process.
 With GitLab you can [deploy your application anywhere](https://about.gitlab.com/stages-devops-lifecycle/deploy-targets/).

-For some specific deployment targets, GitLab makes this process less painful by providing Docker images that come with the needed libraries and tools pre-installed.
-By referencing them in your CI/CD pipeline, you'll be able to interact with your chosen cloud provider more easily.
+For some specific deployment targets, GitLab makes this process less painful by providing Docker images with the needed libraries and tools pre-installed.
+By referencing them in your CI/CD pipeline, you can interact with your chosen cloud provider more easily.

 ## AWS